prk-2023/vork_area/2025/Rust/cross_build/RustCrossBuild.md

 ---

+### Solution 0: this is a quick way to match with debian cross-compiler package installation.

+More control approach is to generate a sysroot as explained in the other solutions.

+$ sudo remove gcc-aarch64-linux-gnu
+$ sudo dnf corp enable lantw44/aarch64-linux-gnu-toolchain
+$ sudo dnf install aarch64-linux-gnu-{binutils,gcc,glibc}

 ### Solution 1: Use the `sysroot` from a Fedora Docker/Podman Container (Your Idea)

 This is a clean and official method.
 You use a container to get the pure `aarch64` filesystem and then point your cross-compiler to it.